1,000+ Opportunities

 Ucon Elementary School was awarded INL’s $15,000 STEM Impact Grant.
 Ucon Elementary students at the $15,000 STEM Impact Grant check presentation assembly.

-Based on current listing details, eligibility includes: Formal and informal educators serving historically underrepresented students in Idaho.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Formal and informal educators serving historically underrepresented students in Idaho.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program